dillonallen92/CSUF-Project-Code/Project/README.md

-# 🌡️ Valley Fever & Wildfire Incidents: Time Series Forecasting with LSTM
+# 🌡️ Valley Fever & Wildfire Incidents: Time Series Forecasting with LSTM and Transformer Models

 This project explores the potential relationship between **wildfire incidents** and **Valley Fever (Coccidioidomycosis)** case rates using a time series modeling pipeline built in **PyTorch**.
 The goal is to predict future VF case counts using historical trends.
+The models used in this codebase will be focused around LSTM models and Transformer models like Vanilla Transformer, Informer, Temporal-Fusion Transformer, and potential complementary models like DLinear.

 ---